Queens-Physics/qexpy/docs/plotting.rst

 In many cases, multiple sets of data must be shown on a single plot, possibly with multiple residuals.
-In this case, the *.show_on(figure)* method is used to show the arguement on the plot of whichever plot object is acted on.
+In this case, the *.show_on(figure)* method is used to show the argument on the plot of whichever plot object is acted on.

 .. automethod:: qexpy.plotting.Plot.show_on

-This method is used by creating two seperate plot objects and acting upon each as you would with any other plot.
+This method is used by creating two separate plot objects and acting upon each as you would with any other plot.
 When showing the plot, instead of using the *.show* method, *.show_on(figure2)* is used, where *figure2* is whatever you wish to add to the final plot.